-Fiscal Year

-2003 2004

-Serious and Violent Offender Reentry Initiative Program (SVORI) \$ 40.70

-Project Reintegration of Offenders (RIO) \$ 0.30 \$ 0.31

-Windham School District \$ 9.08 \$ 8.11
+Fiscal Year 2004 2005 2006 Serious and Violent Offender Reentry Initiative Program (SVORI) \$ 40.70 \$8.87 \$9.82 Project Reintegration of Offenders (RIO) \$ 0.31 \$0.31 \$0.38 Windham School District \$ 8.11 \$7.19 \$6.46

-- Programs listed above are made available to eligible offenders incarcerated within correctional institutions, although all programs are not offered on every unit. - The programs listed above are offered only at state-operated facilities. - SVORI, which began serving offenders at the Estelle Unit in fiscal year 2004, is federally funded and served an average of 51 offenders in administrative segregation.
+- Programs listed above are made available to eligible offenders incarcerated within correctional institutions, although all programs are not offered on every unit. - The programs listed above are offered only at state-operated facilities. - SVORI, which began serving offenders at the Estelle Unit in fiscal year 2004, was established with a federal grant and served an average of 106 offenders in administrative segregation during fiscal years 2005 and 2006.
 This program is not currently available at any other unit. - Offenders in privately operated facilities that want access to programs offered by the Windham School District or Project RIO may request to be transferred to a state-operated facility that offers them. - TDCJ indirect administration costs were not allocated to Windham School District.
-Windham School District receives its funding from the Texas Education Agency.
+Windham School District receives its funding from the Texas Education Agency. - The decrease in the cost per day for Windham School District from fiscal years 2004 to 2006 was caused by an increase in the average number of offenders served.
+The increase in the average number of offenders served was caused by a policy change within the Windham School District in which the use of substitute teachers was reinstated.
+The reinstatement of substitute teachers increased both the total number of offenders served and the total number of contact hours.